vega/ts-json-schema-generator/README.md

 ## Options

 ```
+-p, --path 'index.ts'
+    The path to the TypeScript source file.
+If this is not provided, the type will be searched in the project specified in the `.tsconfig`.

 -t, --type 'My.Type.Full.Name'
     The type the generated schema will represent.
 If omitted, the generated schema will contain all
     types found in the files matching path.
 The same is true if '*' is specified.